-- How do I move my cargo claim towards a favorable resolution?
+- How do I move my cargo claim toward a favorable resolution?

 - Do I need to notify an insurance company about the legal matter?

-- How can a transportation & maritime law attorney help me secure the best outcome in federal court?
+- How can a transportation and maritime law attorney help me secure the best outcome in federal court?

-- Do I have any settlement options, and should I be prepared for litigation?
+- Do I have any arbitration or settlement options, and should I be prepared for litigation?